replication-pack/PatchTrack/README.md

 The above code will automatically detect the OS (Linux or MacOS X) and install the libraries.
 Before installing development specific dependencies.

-Now, let us install the dependencies and load the required datasets
+Datasets are stored in the `dataprep` directory in zipped files.
+This will be automatically extracted and placed in the right directory using the step below.
+Now, let us install the dependencies and load the required datasets.

 ```bash
 python PatchTrack.py --init